Scottish-Tech-Army/soundscape-backend/docs/architecture.md

         - If the data is present in the R2 bucket already, then it is returned to the client.

         - If the data is not present in the R2 bucket, then an HTTP HEAD request is issued to the Azure storage.
-If the header shows that it is smaller than a threshold (currently 100MB) it is retrieved from Azure directly by the worker and stored in R2 before being returned to the client. *For simplicity, this flow is not shown in the architecture diagram.*
+If the header shows that it is smaller than a threshold (currently 100MB) it is retrieved from Azure directly by the worker and stored in R2 before being returned to the client.

         - If the header shows that it is larger than that threshold, then a 503 error is returned with a `Retry-After` header.
 A message is put on the queue (see below).

-        All extracts files are both named and datastamped, and the manifest file references datestamped files.
+        All extracts files are both named and datestamped, and the manifest file references datestamped files.
 Hence if the extracts list changes while a client is still processing the manifest, the old extracts are still available for a limited time (around twenty minutes).
 After this period, clients must download the manifest and recalculate which extract they should use.

     - The consumer worker `EXTRACTS_BUCKET-queue` monitors a queue, and receives messages whenever a request indicates that an extract was not available and was too large to download inline.
 When it receives such a message, it does the following.